Documents to download

 The Library briefing Public bills in Parliament explains the procedure for public bills, including PMBs, and their passage through both Houses of Parliament.

-Parliamentary time available for backbench bills
+Parliamentary time available for PMBs

-The House agreed a motion to provide three additional sitting Fridays in the 2017-18 session on 30 January 2019.
+• 2017-19: a motion to provide three additional sitting Fridays was agreed on 30 January 2019.

-On 18 September 2023, the House agreed a motion for an additional sitting on 20 October 2023 in the 2022-23 session.
+• 2022-23: on 18 September 2023, the House agreed a motion for an additional sitting on 20 October 2023.

 Commons Procedure Committee

-The Procedure Committee examined private Members’ bills procedure in the 2010 and 2015 Parliaments:
+The Procedure Committee examined Private Members’ Bills procedure in the 2010 and 2015 Parliaments.

 2010 Parliament